ionStici/tools/mds/cli/cli.md

 Because of the strength of the open source community and the tools they provide, mastering **Bash** is a better investment than mastering Command Prompt.

 For windows we should install **git bash** instead.

+## Helper Commands

+- `clear` clear the terminal, aesthetic reasons.

+- `date` shows the current date.

+- `history` outputs the history of commands that were entered in the current session.

+- `open file.txt` open the indicated file or directory.

+- `code project` opens the directory in your default code editor.

+- `echo "Hello"` prints the string.

+- `tab` key can be used to autocomplete a command or a file/directory name.

+- `↑↓` the up and down arrows can be used to cycle through your previous commands.